|

 BABELTRACE_CLI_LOG_LEVEL=LVL

-Force babeltrace2 CLI’s log level to be LVL.
+Force the log level of the log level babeltrace2 CLI to be

-If this environment variable is set, it overrides the log
+If this environment variable is set, then it overrides the log

 level set by the --log-level option for the CLI logger.